BawCOS/Solution-Manual-CPS/docs/08-Probability-Rules-Solutions.md

 ### Problem 2

-\indent 2.
 Consider the example of the family in the reading.
 What is the probability that the family has at least one boy?
 $$
 \Prob(\mbox{at least one boy})=1-\Prob(\mbox{no boys})=1-\Prob(\mbox{GGG})=1-\frac{1}{8} = 0.875
 $$

 ### Problem 3

-\indent 3.
 The Birthday Problem Revisited.

 a.
 Suppose there are $n=20$ students in a classroom.
 My birthday, the instructor, is April 3rd.
 What is the probability that at least one student shares my birthday?
 Assume only 365 days in a year and assume that all birthdays are equally likely.